From The Perspective Of Nepal: Sustainable and Ethical Adventure Travel

 - Conscious and Critical Media: Do you photograph and describe travels through an idealized perspective?
 Attempt to not commodify or romanticize, as this constructs a false narrative.
 Did you really travel if you didn’t post on social media?
 And most importantly, do not take pictures without consent, whether or not you post them online.

 - Legacy of Colonialism: Know the history of where you are going.
 How has this country been impacted by colonialism or imperialism (even if it was never a colony like Nepal)?
 How has globalization helped or hindered this place?
 Understand that Nepal, or Cambodia, or Tanzania (wherever you go) is not as one dimensional as an overly-edited, dreamy Instagram post might have you believe.
 These are homes where people live and work and die.
 You are a visitor and not entitled to anything.

 - Outdoor Industry and Gear: Why do you need fancy gear?
 The outdoor industry needs you to keep buying things and is really good at greenwashing products.
 Of course we need gear, but consider purchasing second hand or from companies with an emphasis on sustainable manufacturing, repair, and recycling.
 Better yet, support local manufacturers and purchase gear during your travels.
-Nepal has their own amazing versions of brand name gear.
+Nepal has its own amazing versions of brand name gear.

 - Alternatives: Overtourism is an issue, from Everest Base Camp to Machu Picchu.
 Want to climb Everest?
 Consider the less crowded and impacted North/Tibetan side, or trek elsewhere, like from Jiri or western Nepal.
 Many areas could bene t from local and sustainable tourism.
 Seek out these places.